mlgiitpkd/mlgiitpkd.old.github.io/README.md

 # MLG@IITPKD

+##Machine Learning Reading Group - IIT Palakkad

-The reading group has been running weekly for several years within the [Department of Computing](http://comp.mq.edu.au), [Macquarie University](https://www.mq.edu.au/) (although we've only set up this github page in 2018).
+The reading group will be  running weekly from May 06, 2019 several years within the [Department of Computing](http://comp.mq.edu.au), [Macquarie University](https://www.mq.edu.au/) (although we've only set up this github page in 2018).